Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Agent-independent PEP formulation when all agents are equivalent

+Let us consider another simple example to motivate the second type of expressions we define. \begin{example*} If we consider a PEP for distributed optimization with the initial conditions $\| x_i^0 - x^* \|^2 \le \N \quad \text{for all $i\in \V$}$ and the performance measure $\P = \frac{1}{\N} \sum_{i=1}^\N \|x_i^0 - x^* \|^2$, then the worst-case value would scale with the number of agents $\N$ in the problem: if we consider more agents, the maximum value of $\P$ will increase.
+To obtain a PEP that provides worst-case values independent of the number of agents $\N$, the initial constraints involving only one agent at a time need to be independent of $\N$, $\| x_i^0 - x^* \|^2 \le 1$ in this example.
+We propose the notion of single-agent constraint, defined below. \end{example*}

-These constraints can then be written with scale-invariant expressions.
-See Appendix \ref{ap:explicit} for details. \end{remark} \begin{definition}[Single-agent expression and constraint] In a distributed system with $\N$ agents, we call an expression $h$ single-agent if it can be written as a linear combination $h = \sum_{k} c_k h_k(i),$ where coefficients $c_k$ are independent of $\N$ and all terms $h_k(i)$ only involve the local variables and the local function of a single agent $i$.
+\begin{definition}[Single-agent expression and constraint] In a distributed system with $\N$ agents, we call an expression $h$ single-agent if it can be written as a linear combination $h = \sum_{k} c_k h_k(i),$ where coefficients $c_k$ are independent of $\N$ and all terms $h_k(i)$ only involve the local variables and the local function of a single agent $i$.
 A constraint $h \le D$, for $D \in \R$, is single-agent if the expression $h$ is single-agent. \end{definition} \begin{remark} When all the agents are equivalent in the PEP, they all share the same single-agent constraints.
 Here are examples of single-agent constraints

 \end{remark} We can now state Theorem \ref{thm:agent_indep_perf} which characterizes the settings where the worst-case value $w(\Setting_\N)$ can be computed (i) in a compact manner for all $\N \ge 2$ and (ii) independently of the value of $\N$.
 We remind that $w(\Setting_\N=\{\N,\Al,\K,\P,\F,\I,\W\})$ denotes the worst-case performance of the execution of $\K$ iterations of distributed algorithm $\Al$ with $\N$ agents, with respect to the performance criterion $\P$, valid for any starting point satisfying the set of initial conditions $\I$, any local functions in the set of functions $\F$ and any averaging matrix in the set of matrices $\W$. \begin{theorem}[Agents-independent worst-case performance] Let $\N \ge 2$ and $\W = \Wcl{\lm}{\lp}$ with $\lm \le \lp \in (-1,1)$.
 We assume that the algorithm $\Al \in \Ad$, the performance measure $\P$, the initial conditions $\I$, and the interpolation constraints for $\F$ are linearly (or LMI) Gram-representable.
 If Assumption \ref{ass:equiva} holds, meaning that all the agents are equivalent in the PEP, then \begin{enumerate} \item[1.]
 The computation of $w(\Setting_\N)$ can be formulated as a compact SDP PEP, with $\fa \in \Rvec{q}$, $\Ga \in \Rmat{p}{p}$ and $\Gr \in \Rmat{p}{p}$ as variables and whose size is independent of the number of agents $\N$. \item[2.]
 If, in addition, the performance criterion $\P$ is scale-invariant and the set of initial conditions $\I$ only contains single-agent constraints, applied to every agent $i\in\V$, and scale-invariant constraints, then the resulting SDP PEP problem and its worst-case value $w(\Setting_\N)$ are fully independent of the number of agents $\N$. \end{enumerate} \end{theorem}